-Fraud- or theft-related crimes account for the second largest part of all the crimes conducted in the mental health industry in the U.S. According to a 2020 study published in the Journal of Medical Ethics, “A typical fraudster’s profile is defined as a 53-year-old male psychiatrist who victimizes one or two of the largest federal insurance programs….”
+Fraud- or theft-related crimes account for the second largest part of all the crimes conducted in the mental health industry in the U.S. According to a 2020 study published in the Journal of Medical Economics, “A typical fraudster’s profile is defined as a 53-year-old male psychiatrist who victimizes one or two of the largest federal insurance programs….”

 The researchers found that typically, patients are billed for more time than the psychiatrist actually spent with them or for procedures not performed.
 Thousands of children and adults are hospitalized for psychiatric treatment they do not need.
 Patients are kept against their will until their health insurance expires just to keep the hospital beds filled.

 According to Richard Kusserow, who served for 11 years as the U.S. Health and Human Services Inspector General, “Many health care fraud investigators believe mental health caregivers, such as psychiatrists and psychologists, have the worst fraud record of all medical disciplines.”

 Mark Schlein, former director of Florida’s Medicaid Fraud Control Unit, when investigating massive mental health fraud in the 1990s commented: “The extent of the fraud is limited only by the imagination.”

 Current examples of such imagination include two psychologists who were convicted of billing for services to patients that were dead.
 Two psychiatrists billed for services and visits that never occurred.